ojotuno/rt/README.md

 `add_path _pathSrc [as _new_pckg_path_]`

 ```
-add_path /tmp/config as /src/config # inserts config sir from tmp inside of the value of root_dir and then /src/config`
+# inserts config sir from tmp inside of the value of root_dir and then /src/config
+add_path /tmp/config as /src/config `
 ```

 > Adds *_path-to-add_* and its contain inside the final tar.gz. the [as _new_pckg_path_] inserts the file inside the virtual path inside the package file as *\_new_pckg_path\_*.